Incredible innovation begins with a great road-map.

-Having half a dozen people (or more) on a client side and half dozen people (or more) on our side is a very common affair in a software project development.
+Having half a dozen people (or more) on a client-side and half dozen people (or more) on our side is a very common affair in a software project development.
 For example, a project usually has the following manpower on service:

-an account manager who works on the business side of things
+- An account manager who works on the business side of things

-a project manager who oversees the project itself
+- Project manager who oversees the project itself

-a frontend developer
+- A frontend developer

-a quality assurance tester who reviews the code and tests it for bugs
+- Quality assurance tester who reviews the code and tests it for bugs

-A number of people get involved in project development, communication, collaboration and management can be challenging.
+A number of people get involved in project development, communication, collaboration, and management can be challenging.
 With our decade of experience, we have developed a process that we use as our approach to get any and every software development job done.

-Here’s what you can expect when working with us:
+Here’s what you can expect when working with us

 We do not find email an effective method for communicating within groups.
-When on-time response/guidance needed for a project, email would not come handy as it’s slow, lacks transparency and clarity and doesn’t integrate with our other project management systems.
+When on-time response/guidance is needed for a project, email would not come handy as it’s slow, lacks transparency and clarity and doesn’t integrate with our other project management systems.

-There are project chat rooms help developers discuss challenges they are having, project managers access it to ask for updates or give advice.
-We adapt to this way of communication as it help maintain transparency within team communications, ensure clarity about project needs via updating everyone about what’s happening on the project, both good and bad.
+There are project chat rooms that help developers discuss challenges they are having, project managers access it to ask for updates or give advice.
+We adapt to this way of communication as it helps maintain transparency within team communications, ensure clarity about project needs via updating everyone about what’s happening on the project, both good and bad.

 For example, each time a Jira story is created or completed, and each time a GitHub pull request is merged, a notification is posted automatically on Slack.
-In project management process, Slack help us serve activity feed for project, display and update everything that’s happening, meanwhile.
+In the project management process, Slack helps us serve activity feed for project, display and update everything that’s happening, meanwhile.

 Example: StorageGenie is under development project with an interacting business concept.
 Our valued client facilitates warehouse space and allied facilities with top quality.
-Through the website (storagegenie), users will be allowed to book appropriate space for the good storage.
+Through the website (storagegenie), users will be allowed to book appropriate space for good storage.

 Skype is used parallel to Slack.
 Our clients want us on Skype and we also find this messaging tool convenient to achieve a number of tasks.
 Skype comes handy to us and our clients to conduct discussions over video chats, screen share, quick reply/respond and to conduct an interview.

 Project Management Tools

-In OnGraph, we use advanced project management software such as Jira and Trello that help our team stay on top of a project from the start, through execution, to the wrap-up.
+At OnGraph, we use advanced project management software such as Jira and Trello that help our team stay on top of a project from the start, through execution, to the wrap-up.

 Find out how we make the most from JIRA and Trello for managing our projects.

 It’s specifically built for developers by “Atlassian”, thus we use it to accomplish thousands of things in those specific ways a project requires.
-We create JIRA board for every project and every member of project at your end as well as ours are given with the access to the board.
+We create JIRA board for every project and every member of the project at your end as well as ours are given with access to the board.

-To Do – stories that haven’t yet been selected for development
+The stories that haven’t yet been selected for development

-In Progress – stories that are currently in development
+The stories that are currently in development

-In Review – stories that have been completed by the developer and are being reviewed by our project manager and / or quality assurance team
+The stories that have been completed by the developer and are being reviewed by our project manager and / or quality assurance team

-Done – stories that passed review and have been merged
+The stories that passed review and have been merged

 Our goal is for each story to take approximately three hours to complete, so on any given day each developer should complete 2-3 stories.

 Trello is our project management superpower that gives us a straightforward system for organizing and monitoring projects at a glance.
 It’s so simple, in fact, that you might be tempted to pass it up in favor of something that requires a week-long training course.

-“Did team work on project yesterday?”
+- “Did the team work on the project yesterday?”

-“How much time did they spend?”
+- “How much time did they spend?”

-“What did they work on exactly and who did the work?”
+- “What did they work on exactly and who did the work?”

-“How long is this portion of the project taking?”
+- “How long is this portion of the project taking?”

-“How much is this portion of the project costing me?”
+- “How much is this portion of the project costing me?”

-“How much time did they spend on my project last week?”
+- “How much time did they spend on my project last week?”

-“How much time did they spend on my project last month?”
+- “How much time did they spend on my project last month?”

 It is an amazing website allows businesses create online accounts and start doing business on a well-designed online system comprises advanced features and support for business operations, management and payment solutions.

 Weekly meetings working positively for us.
 We update you as well as our team and you get an opportunity to ask us questions as a group.
 And when possible, we’ll push up our work-in-progress to our staging servers, and show you what’s been completed and how it looks.

-Very next day, each member of the team perform to achieve the targets and in collaboration.
+Very next day, each member of the team performs to achieve the targets and in collaboration.
 If everything goes according to plan, their daily goals add up to weekly project goals, which add up to monthly goals, which add up to project milestones, which add up to shipped products.

 The Beta Testing Phase

 Testing is a phase where we see how your app behaves in the “real world”.
 Even the best code will have bugs, so we let the application undergo its paces by trial users prior to launch.

-Sometimes we broke beta process into two test phase like as private beta, where only invited users are allowed to test the app, and into a public beta where anyone can log on and play around with a beta version of the software.
+Sometimes we break the beta process into two test phases like a private beta, where only invited users are allowed to test the app, and other being a public beta where anyone can log on and play around with a beta version of the software.

 The Launch Phase

 Though the process was not easy, that’s the point.
-We love challenges and our perseverance enable us to find solutions to every complexity you are facing.
+We love challenges and our perseverance enables us to find solutions to every complexity you are facing.

 Like any mind-boggling system, codes need maintenance support.
 Alike a car, the software also requires maintenance of several kinds after some interval.
 The day will never arrive in which your application is 100% complete.

 All software should be checked for errors on a continuous premise.
 As an ever-increasing number of clients are added to the system, and the application is used in different ways, more bugs come into the light and need to be fixed.

-Dependency management: Open source frameworks like Ruby on Rails, Ember, Angular, Bootstrap, Node, Mean etc., are behind every modern web and mobile web applications.
-We provide services for API’s that help integrates data sources, payment solutions, social media accounts, etc.
+Open-source frameworks like Ruby on Rails, Ember, Angular, Bootstrap, Node, Mean, etc., are behind every modern web and mobile web application.
+We provide services for APIs that help integrates data sources, payment solutions, social media accounts, etc.

-What will be clicked to users to hook up to your app and what will could not be possible to describe until unless they interact with your application regularly?.
-Only then, you will realize that some of the features that you thought would be important aren’t really needed.
+What will be clicked to users to hook up to your app and what will not be possible to describe until unless they interact with your application regularly?
+Only then, will you realize that some of the features that you thought would be important aren’t really needed.